-- 1. If a student does not score the minimum to take the mathematics and English composition course of his choice, he must enroll in the appropriate non-credit developmental course(s) to learn the skills necessary to meet the placement scores for the general education course desired. - 2.
-Students who do not earn a 2.0 GPA for any given term will be placed on academic probation.
-Probation students who are enrolled for 12+ semester credit hours and/or who are seeking a diploma or degree will be required to enroll in and successfully complete ACA 090 College Study Skills.
+1. If a student does not score the minimum to take the mathematics and English composition course of his choice, he must enroll in the appropriate non-credit developmental course(s) to learn the skills necessary to meet the placement scores for the general education course desired.

+2. Students who do not earn a 2.0 GPA for any given term will be placed on academic probation.
+Probation students, who are seeking a degree, diploma, or certificate, will be required to enroll in and successfully complete ACA 090 College Study Skills, a three semester hour non-credit course.
 A reduced course load is recommended.

-EXCEPTION 1: Probation students who maintain a cumulative GPA of 3.0 or higher will not be required to enroll in ACA 090.
+EXCEPTION 1: Probation students who maintain a cumulative GPA of 3.0 or higher will not be required to enroll in ACA 090 College Study Skills.
 A reduced course load is recommended.